MicrosoftDocs/appcenter-docs/docs/dashboard/index.md

 Create **Teams** within your organization to better manage large organizations and permission settings.

 ## Manage your account preferences and settings

+### Account Profile Photos

+App Center uses [Gravatar](https://gravatar.com/) to manage user profile photos.
+To get started, [create a Gravatar account](https://gravatar.com/) using the same email associated with your App Center account.
+Once your account has been created, follow the instructions on Gravatar's website to pick your new profile image.
+When you return to App Center, refresh the browser to see your new profile photo.
+If your new profile photo does not immediately appear, hard refresh your browser to replace the previously cached image.

 ### Email Notifications